Wellness Basics: Intellectual Health

 Welcome back to the Wellness Basics Blogging Series, where we chat about the basics of wellness, well-being, and learning how to thrive!

 In the first installment, I introduced you guys to the Wellness Wheel.
-For a quick refresher, the Wellness Wheel is a simple and easy-to-use tool for understanding and assessing the multidimensional nature of health.
+For a quick refresher, the Wellness Wheel is a simple and easy-to-use tool for understanding and assessing the multidimensional nature of health (No worries if you missed it, just click here to get caught up).

 A key element of the Wellness Wheel is the idea that each wedge or component of health is equally valuable and important to total well-being.
 So as we move forward it's time to build on that understanding by diving into the components of health and wellness.